-One of the first examples of a manifold with density appeared in the realm of probablity and statistics, Euclidean space with the Gaussian density $e^{-\pi |x|^2}$ (see \cite{ACanVBayFMorCRos08} for a detailed exposition in the context of isoperimetric problems).
-In 1985, D. Bakry and M. \'{E}mery \cite{DBakMEme85} studied manifolds with density in the context of difussion equations.
-They introduced the so-called {\bf Bakry-\'{E}mery-Ricci tensor} in the study of diffusion processes given by where ${\rm Ric}$ is the Ricci tensor associated to $(\amb , g)$ and $\camb ^2$ is the Hessian with respect to the ambient metric $g$.
-However, manifolds with density appear in many other fields of mathematics.
+One of the first examples of a manifold with density appeared in the realm of probablity and statistics; the Euclidean Space with the Gaussian density $dm := e^{-\pi |x|^2} \, dx$ (see \cite{ACanVBayFMorCRos08} for a detailed exposition in the context of isoperimetric problems).
+In 1985, D. Bakry and M. \'{E}mery \cite{DBakMEme85} studied manifolds with density in the context of diffusion equations and they introduced the so-called {\bf Bakry-\'{E}mery-Ricci tensor} given by where ${\rm Ric}$ and $\camb ^2$ are the Ricci tensor and the Hessian with respect to the ambient metric $g$, respectively.
+Nowadays, manifolds with density appear in many other fields of mathematics.